sftcd/openssl/esnistuff/code-review.md

 In order to test multi-valued inputs, we created a new shell script [mergepems.sh](mergepems.sh) that allows us to merge ECHConfigs into one PEM file that we can load.
-As of now, that generates a decoding error.

 * Fixed an ECHConfig generation bug when ``public_name`` is empty